 Be prepared for a pleasant surprise if you equate ice skating with indoor rinks.
 January brings two golden open-air skating opportunities:

-- The Wiener Eistraum starts provisionally on January 19th and plans to continue until March 3rd: a beautifully-lit set of rinks and trails across the square in front of the neogothic Rathaus and through the surrounding park
+- The Wiener Eistraum normally starts mid/late January (exact 2026 dates TBA) and continues for a few weeks: a beautifully-lit set of rinks and trails across the square in front of the neogothic Rathaus and through the surrounding park landscape

-(A mini-version of the Eistraum starts early in the Advent season as part of the Christkindlmarkt event and stays open until January 7th.)
+(A mini-version of the Eistraum normally graces the Advent season as part of the Christkindlmarkt event and typically remains open until early January.)

-- Eislauf-Verein: a traditional open-air rink next to the Konzerthaus that’s well over a hundred years old.
+- The Eislauf-Verein: a traditional open-air rink next to the Konzerthaus venue.
 Usually open daily through January

 Both have skates for hire, of course.
 No need to pack them.

-(Café Frauenhuber might be the city’s oldest coffee house)
+(Café Frauenhuber opened in 1824 and might be the city’s oldest working coffee house)

-Warm yourself with strudel and a melange (a local kind of coffee) as you browse the international papers, discuss Freud and Proust, write poetry on the human condition, post selfies on Instagram, and/or check the football results.
+Warm yourself with apple strudel and a melange (a local coffee option) as you browse the international papers, discuss Freud and Proust, write poetry on the human condition, post selfies on Instagram, and/or debate the football.

 An alternative to the coffee house for spending a long, lazy day in the warm is Therme Wien: the city’s hot water baths and spa.